2025 Storm Events in Glendale

 - Visible cracks, holes, or exposed underlayment

-25% Rule: If damage covers more than 30% of the roof or repair costs exceed 25-30% of replacement cost, full replacement typically makes more financial sense.
+25% Rule: If damage covers more than 30% of the roof or your roof is approaching the end of its expected lifespan, full replacement typically makes more sense than extensive repairs.
 For roofs over 20 years old in Arizona's climate, replacement is usually recommended over extensive repairs.

 Glendale at a Glance